ssjswaraj/Deep-Learning-and-CV/README.md

-this repository will contain all the project related to deep learning - ANN and CNN
+this repository will contain all the project related to deep learning and Computer Vision